SirGnip/JVMUberRepo/app/FluxFlightFight/doc/projects.md

     - git in git, maybe github after this is done as things will have stabalized some
     - slight rework on bird visuals
 - Now that this is done, do i have all of my external systems (input, sound, graphics, logging? packaging?, fullscreen?, ui, input registration, controllers)
+    - at this point my external systems aren't perfect, flexible, or reusable. but I've touched everything.
+Will inform future direction.
     - collision detection
     - actors w/ lifetime
     - (automated controllers, input based ocntorllers, audio manager, actors, unit testing, dependency injection, game shell state-machine, animation, simulation, particle system, actors, audio authoring pipeline, graphics authoring pipeline, level design pipeline, concurrency?, multi-jar, error handling (nulls, checked/nonchecked exceptions?, startup), build and deploy dependencies (have batch script to deploy everything to a folder I can copy to another machine to run w/ start script?))

 # Future Milestone brainstorm
   - support a "round" system like Snake that allows for different game goals, objectives, scoring